Router Table Plans to Make the Best DIY Router Table

 Time: Over 8 hours

-Patrick's router table plan may need you to have a bit more experience than some of our other DIY router table plans on this list.
-We won't lie that building this free DIY router table will be a walk in the park.
-However, we can promise that by the time you'll be done with this process, your skills in the woodworking shop will have greatly increased.
+Patrick's router table plan may require more experience than some of the other DIY router table ideas on this list.
+We are not going to lie and say that making this free DIY router table would be easy.
+However, we can ensure that at the end of this process, your carpentry skills will have substantially improved.

-The pocket hole jig will come in very handy while you build your own router table.
-Another thing to note is that you will spend most of your allotted budget on the materials for these router tables.
-In addition, the drawers, rollers, finish coats, and other accessories will add to the cost.
+The pocket hole jig will come in helpful when building your own router table.
+Another thing to consider is that you will spend the majority of your budget on the materials for these router tables.
+In addition, the drawers, rollers, finish coats, and other accessories will increase the cost.

-Your drawer-making skills will improve immensely after you construct this router table.
-First, of course, you'll need your typical power tool to cut, drill, and assemble the parts.
-This free DIY router table takes time to build because you'll need to assemble the different drawers in the plan.
+Building this router table can greatly improve your drawer-making skills.
+First and foremost, you'll need your standard power tool to cut, drill, and assemble the parts.
+This free DIY router table takes time to make because you must assemble the several drawers outlined in the blueprint.

 2. Jeff Branch Table Saw Router Table Plans